 Visiting Melbourne is an amazing experience but many visitors find costs adding up quickly.
 Overstretching your budget on your trip to Melbourne can quickly put a dent in your holiday plans but adding some of these brilliant free things to do in Melbourne to your Melbourne itinerary will make sure you have the best time without breaking the bank.

 Visit the parks and gardens

 Paid Option – cheap things to do in Melbourne: Ride the Garden Explorer at the Royal Botanical Gardens.
-What better way to discover this 38-hectare Royal Botanical Garden than a fun little bus.
-The small hop on and off bus with live commentary takes you at a leisurely pace so you can enjoy this amazing green space with views of the gardens and the city skyline around for you
+What better way to discover this 38-hectare Royal Botanical Garden than a fun little bus?
+The small hop-on and-off bus with live commentary takes you at a leisurely pace so you can enjoy this amazing green space with views of the gardens and the city skyline around you

 When asked why she stated, “I have carved in a tree in the Fitzroy Gardens for you, and the fairies, but mostly for the fairies and those who believe in them, for they will understand how necessary it is to have a fairy sanctuary – a place that is sacred and safe as a home should be to all living creatures.”